top of page

 Hydration is Key

-Start with a hydrating primer or moisturizer to prepare the skin.
-Look for products containing hyaluronic acid or glycerin to promote moisture retention.
-We love Fix+ by MAC for that extra boost of hydration.
+Start with a hydrating primer or moisturizer to prepare your skin.
+Look for products that contain hyaluronic acid or glycerin to promote moisture retention.
+We love Fix+ by MAC for that extra hydration.

 Foundation Selection

 Choose a dewy finish foundation with a hydrating formula.
-Avoid matte foundations, as they can emphasize dryness.
-Cream foundations work well since they typically contain moisturizing ingredients.
+Steer clear of matte foundations, as they may emphasize dryness.
+Cream foundations work beautifully since they contain moisturizing ingredients.

 Adding Radiance

-Use cream or liquid highlighters to boost your skin's natural glow.
-Opt for blushes that are also cream-based for a seamless blend and a natural finish.
+Use cream or liquid highlighters to boost your natural glow.
+Opt for blushes that are cream-based for a seamless blend and healthy finish.

 Wedding Makeup for Combination Skin

-Combination skin presents its own unique challenges, often requiring a balanced approach.
+Combination skin presents unique challenges that require a balanced approach.

 Customized Primer/Skin Care Application

-Opt for a customized approach with skin care and prep.
-Use mattifying products in oily areas while using hydrating products on dry spots.
-This tailored approach will help achieve an even base.
+Use a tailored approach with skincare and prep.
+Apply mattifying products to oily zones while utilizing hydrating products on dry patches.
+This method achieves a more even base.

 Foundation Choices

-A balanced foundation, such as one that offers a natural finish, can help unify the skin while allowing for smoothing on various areas.
+A foundation that offers a natural finish can help unify the skin and smooth out inconsistencies.

 Strategy for Blush and Highlight

-Utilize a mix of cream and powder products to ensure long-lasting wear across different skin zones.
-Cream blush can enhance your glow while powder products can set the shine in key areas.
+Mix cream and powder products for long-lasting wear across varying skin zones.
+Cream blush enhances your glow, while powder products can set shine in key areas.

 Wedding Makeup for Sensitive Skin

-Sensitive skin requires thoughtful product selections to avoid irritation.
+Sensitive skin requires careful product selection to avoid irritation.

 Patch Testing Foundations